 The Professional Advisory Council (PAC) serves as a consultative body to the Illinois Spina Bifida Association.
 The PAC is a multidisciplinary group of professionals that provide clinical services to individuals with spina bifida as well as conduct research in the field.
 Members of the PAC contribute to the mission of ISBA by providing the organization with their professional expertise, diverse knowledge of spina bifida communities, and relationships with colleagues, agencies, and resources at both the local and national level.

-The Illinois Spina Bifida Association (ISBA) is pleased to announce its third annual Professional Advisory Council Research Award for excellence in publishing in the area of spina bifida clinical research.
-Three prizes will be awarded for the best papers by a clinician or researcher published in a peer-reviewed journal between November 15, 2016 – December 31, 2017:
+The Illinois Spina Bifida Association (ISBA) is pleased to announce the results of its third annual Professional Advisory Council Research Awards for excellence in publishing in the area of spina bifida clinical research.
+Prizes are awarded for the best papers by a clinician or researcher published in a peer-reviewed journal.

 First Honorable Mention: $300

 Second Honorable Mention: $200

 Awards are presented to the first author of each paper.

 Nominations are considered from the field for articles that address clinical research in spina bifida.

 Nominations are reviewed by members of ISBA’s Professional Advisory Council as well as outside reviewers.